uncefact/project-vckit/packages/credential-data-integrity/README.md

-# Data Integrity Proof Plugin
+# Credential Data Integrity Plugin

-This package draws inspiration from [eddsa-rdfc-2022-cryptosuite](@digitalbazaar/eddsa-rdfc-2022-cryptosuite) and is implemented as a plugin for [Veramo](https://veramo.io/).
-It adheres to the [Data Integrity EdDSA Cryptosuites v1.0](https://www.w3.org/TR/vc-di-eddsa/) specification to generate a Data Integrity proof for credentials.
+This plugin draws inspiration from [eddsa-rdfc-2022-cryptosuite](@digitalbazaar/eddsa-rdfc-2022-cryptosuite) and is implemented as a plugin for [Veramo](https://veramo.io/).
+It adheres to the [Data Integrity EdDSA Cryptosuites v1.0](https://www.w3.org/TR/vc-di-eddsa/) specification to generate a Credential Data Integrity for credentials.

-This package contains a plugin and a message handler for issuing and verifying credentials that adhere to W3C standards.
+This plugin contains a message handler for issuing and verifying credentials that adhere to W3C standards.

+## Current state

+This plugin is in the early stages of development and is not yet ready for production use.
+It is not recommended to use this plugin in a production environment.

+Currently, this plugin cannot be used alongside other plugins due to limitations in the Veramo core plugins.
+We plan to update the plugin in the future to enable compatibility with other plugins.

 ## Setup

+If you want to try using the Credential Data Integrity plugin with a `did:web` DID, you can use the following example to create a Web DID Document router.

+- Create a Web DID Document router.
+You can use the following docs: [Set up Web DID Document Router](./web-did-doc-router-example.md)

 - Declare the plugin in your Veramo agent: